 And 30 credits from the following compulsory module:

 This module develops research skills necessary to address a development management problem, typically practice-related, and to make a persuasive case for change in policy and/or practice.

 Or, subject to the rules about excluded combinations, the discontinued modules TUXX874, TUZX874

 You have the option of counting 30 credits of postgraduate study from another masters degree programme against this masters degree instead of studying 30 credits from the optional modules listed above.
-Contact our Student Registration & Enquiry Service for further information.
+Contact an adviser for further information.

 The learning outcomes of this qualification are described in four areas:

 Read more detailed information about the learning outcomes

 - Knowledge and understanding

 - Cognitive skills